-HMS 335 D: Abuse and Neglect in (3) the Family
+HMS 335 D: Abuse and Neglect in the Family (3)

 This course provides an overview of the uses and abuses of power in interpersonal relationships and families.
 The course focuses on the types, dynamics, and impact on family members of neglectful and abusive families, and the various agencies that can provide support and treatment for the families.